China art auctioneers eye slice of Hong Kong market

 Some, however, felt the field was getting crowded.

-"It's like separating a bowl of rice into two," Tim Lin of the Lin & Lin Gallery in Beijing and Taipei said, referring to increased competition for Hong Kong's multibillion-dollar art auction market.
+"It's like separating a bowl of rice into two," said Tim Lin of the Lin & Lin Gallery in Beijing and Taipei, referring to increased competition for Hong Kong's multi-billion dollar art auction market.

 "How long will they last?
 It's everyone's guess."